Communication does not necessarily involve words.

 The two founders are building bridges to connect ethnic minority and local teens.
 Following years of hard work by the team, they are glad to see Kabaddi becoming a common language for local ethnic minorities and other Hong Kong people to interact, to care for each other, and even to learn each other's culture and dining habits.

-- The SIE Fund is funding the "Kabaddi HK – Multicultural Integrated Action" prototype project.
+- The SIE Fund has provided funding for the "Kabaddi HK – Multicultural Integrated Action" prototype project.
 More details can be found here.

 Scope of Services